Complete Guide to Carbohydrates

 Carbs are particularly useful before and after physical exercise, when muscles need to replenish their glycogen stores.
 Outside of activity, prioritize low-glycemic index sources to maintain stable blood sugar.

 Sugar hides under dozens of names: glucose-fructose syrup, dextrose, maltodextrin, invert sugar.
-Read the ingredient list and watch out for added sugars in savory products (sauces, sandwich bread, ready-made meals) where you wouldn't expect them.
+Read the ingredient list and spot added sugars in savory products (sauces, sandwich bread, ready-made meals) where you don't expect them.

 A sedentary person needs fewer carbs than a marathon runner.
-Adapt your intake: 3 to 5 g/kg for moderate activity, 5 to 7 g/kg for regular athletes, up to 10 g/kg for intense endurance sports.
+Adapt your intake: 3 to 5 g/kg for moderate activity, 5 to 7 g/kg for a regular athlete, up to 10 g/kg for intense endurance sports.
 Your energy level is the best indicator.

-The glycemic index (GI) ranks foods from 0 to 100 based on how quickly they raise blood sugar.
-Pure glucose is the reference (GI = 100).
-Low-GI foods (below 55) cause a slow and moderate rise, ideal for sustained energy.
+The Glycemic Index (GI) ranks foods from 0 to 100 based on the speed at which they raise blood sugar.
+Pure glucose serves as the reference (GI = 100).
+Low-GI foods (below 55) cause a slow and moderate rise, ideal for sustainable energy.

-High-GI foods (above 70) like white bread, baked potatoes, or puffed cereals cause a rapid spike followed by a crash that can lead to fatigue and cravings.
+High-GI foods (above 70) like white bread, boiled potatoes, or puffed cereals cause a quick spike followed by a crash that can lead to fatigue and cravings.
 However, they have their place around physical exercise.

-Note: the GI of a food changes depending on its preparation.
-Pasta cooked al dente has a lower GI than overcooked pasta.
+Note: the GI of a food changes based on its preparation.
+Al dente pasta has a lower GI than overcooked pasta.
 Adding protein, fats, or fiber to a meal lowers the overall GI of the meal.

 The crucial role of fiber